fjulian79/wd-broker/doc/ThreatModel.md

 **Mitigations:**

-- Broker starts as root only to open `/dev/watchdog`, then drops to an unprivileged user.
+- Broker starts as root to open `/dev/watchdog` and other needed resources, then drops to an unprivileged user.
 - Only feeds `/dev/watchdog`; no general-purpose execution or file access.
 - Socket group restriction prevents non-members from connecting.